 Phase 3: Everyone will continue to follow the plan they were given in Phase 2, with support from the dietitian.

-Participants are expected to attend 10-13 appointments with a parent/carer at one of the study locations at The Children’s Hospital at Westmead in Sydney, the Be Active Sleep Eat (BASE) Facility at Monash University or Monash Children’s Hospital in Melbourne to meet with the dietitian.
+Participants are expected to attend 10-13 appointments with a parent/carer at one of the study locations at The Children’s Hospital at Westmead in Sydney, the Be Active Sleep Eat (BASE) Facility at Monash University or Monash Children’s Hospital in Melbourne to meet with the dietitian and other health professionals.
 Some of the consultations may be via Skype, Facetime or on the phone.
 Additional support will be provided from a dietitian via text message, email, and phone calls and via social media.

 Benefits of participating in the study

-The guidance and support the participant will receive from the dietitian may help him/her manage their weight.
+The guidance and support the participant will receive from the dietitian and other health professionals may help him/her manage their weight.
 It is also possible that as a result of following the meal plan and losing weight, the participant’s risk factors for heart disease and diabetes will improve.

 How to refer your patients to the study